 If you had a younger sibling, then you best bet you would be watching after them at some point during the day (especially if you were a latchkey kid).

 You didn't need any certifications to babysit either.
 If you were at least 12 and able to dial 9-1-1, then you got some pretty sweet babysitting gigs.
-It was perfectly acceptable too, just watch this Procter and Gamble commercial from that era.
+It was perfectly acceptable too.

 There was no such thing as "health foods" like kale and quinoa back when we were kids.
 If it was sold at the store, then it went in our stomachs.
 Plus, the less preparation that went into a school lunch, the better.
 Shout out to the Wonder Bread sandwiches, chips and Twinkies that probably stunted our growth as kids.